ken-ouyang/papers-summary/neural-net/Perceptual_Losses_for_Style_Transfer_and_Super_Resolution.md

         * The size of gram matrix is [C * C].
 C is the channel number of j th layer.
         * Take the activations at j th layer and reshape it as one-dimension vector
         * Take pairs of activations from style image and output image, performs scalar product and sum it up as an element of gram matrix.
-      * The total loss is a weighted sum of content and style losses of all layers.
+      * The total loss is a weighted sum of content and style losses of selected layers.

 * result:
 * important details: